tokenstakepool/tokenstakepool/README.md

 - 👋 Hi, I’m @tokenstakepool
-- 👀 I’m interested in cryptocurrencies and pixel art.
+- 👀 I’m interested in cryptocurrencies, machine learning, deep learning, reinforcement learning and pixel art.
-- 🌱 I’m currently learning about decentralized financial infrastructure on Cardano.
+- 🌱 I’m currently learning about bare metal stake pool operation in Cardano.
 - ⚡ I’m looking to collaborate on fungible and non-fungible tokens.
 - 📫 You can reach me at operator@token.stakepool.cc